airyhq/airy/docs/docs/getting-started/quickstart.md

 <TLDR>

-In this Quickstart we **set up our first source, listen to conversations, and consume directly from Kafka.**
+In this Quickstart we will **set up our first source, listen to conversations, and consume directly from Kafka.**

 </TLDR>